17 Comments

 Expand full comment

-Aug 26Liked by Amelia Sims McKee
+Aug 26Liked by Amelia McKee

 Amelia - God bless you for your love of art so you can enlighten us.
 This is a beautiful article. 🙏🏼🙏🏼🙏🏼